PiotrekWojtowicz/LRU/README.md

 - We can only keep 5 virtual addresses at the time
 - The memory is bte addressable
 - No TLB/Cache taken into account

+### Files

+Check the main.c where you can update the file names as well as its paths.